ankitgauri26/iam-available/README.md

 <div align="center">
   <p>
-    <b>A Resource comes to the portal and fills up a short form to let himself into the system
+    <b>Step 1: A Resource comes to the portal and fills up a short form to let himself into the system
 </b>
   </p>
   <p>